MarcinMoskala/KtAcademyPortal/README.md

 ## Heroku

-To push on heroku, you need to specify following GRADLE_TASK:
+To push on Heroku, you need to specify following GRADLE_TASK:

 ```
 heroku config:set GRADLE_TASK="-Dorg.gradle.project.INCLUDE_ANDROID=false :web:build :web:buildBundle copyWeb :backend:build"
 ```

+## Contribution

+A lot needs to be done in this project.
+The mission is to to build solid massive-multiplatform project.
+See [todo list](https://github.com/MarcinMoskala/KotlinAcademyApp/blob/master/Todo.md) to check out if you can help us.
+If you have other improvement ideas then add them as a new issue.